Representation and reconstruction of covariance operators in linear inverse problems: Discussion

 In this work we introduce a general framework for the reconstruction and representation of covariance operators in an inverse problem context.
 We first introduce a model for indirectly observed functional images in an unconstrained space, which outperforms the naive approach of solving the inverse problem individually for each sample.
 This model plays an important role in the case of samples that are indirectly observed covariance functions, and thus constrained to be positive semidefinite.
 We deal with the non-linearity introduced by such constraint by working with unconstrained representations, yet incorporating spatial information in their estimation.
 The proposed methodology is finally applied to the study of brain connectivity from the signals arising from MEG scans.

 The models proposed here can be extended in many interesting directions.
-From an applied prospective, it is of interest to apply the proposed methodology to different settings, not necessarily involving neuroimaging, where studying second order information has been so far prohibitive.
-From a modeling point of view, it is of interest to take a step further the integration of the inverse problems literature with the approach we adopt in this paper.
+From an applied prospective, it is of interest to apply them to different settings, not necessarily involving neuroimaging, where studying second order information has been so far prohibitive.
+Direct examples are second order analysis of the dynamics of meteorological observations, such as temperature.
+Another possible application is the study of the dynamics of ocean currents, where the irregularity of the spatial domain, and its complex boundaries, can be easily accounted for thanks to the manifold representation approach in our models.

+From a modeling point of view, it is of interest to take a step further towards the integration of the inverse problems literature with the approach we adopt in this paper.
 For instance, penalization terms that have been shown to be successful in the inverse problems literature, e.g. total variation penalization, could be introduced in our models.

 \appendixpage \thefigure{\thesection.\arabic{figure}}